juice-shop/pwning-juice-shop/part3/contribution.md

 test to fail when altered in behavior or logic.

 > Currently only the client-side unit tests are covered by mutation
 > tests.
-The server-side and end-to-end tests are not suitable for
+The API and end-to-end tests are not suitable for
 > mutation testing because they run against a real server instance with
 > dependencies to the database and an internet connection.